Isny History, Family Crest & Coats of Arms

 Early Origins of the Isny family

 The surname Isny was first found in Lincolnshire where they "settled for many years at Norton D'Isney"

 Now named Norton Disney, the small village and civil parish is on the western boundary of the North Kesteven district of Lincolnshire.
 The first reference of the place name was found in 1331 as Norton Isny and was held by the de Isney family since the 12th century.

 Early History of the Isny family

 This web page shows only a small excerpt of our Isny research.
-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Isny History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1641, 1677 and 1730 are included under the topic Early Isny History in all our PDF Extended History products and printed products wherever possible.

 Isny Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Isny are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Isny include Disney, Deisney, D'Isney and others.

-Early Notables of the Isny family (pre 1700)
+Early Notables of the Isny family

-Another 30 words (2 lines of text) are included under the topic Early Isny Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Isny Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Isny family to the New World and Oceana
+Migration of the Isny family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Isny, or a variant listed above: William Disney who settled in Maryland in 1740.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.